Trey Mancini Player Props: Cubs vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA across all league pitching staffs (7.74).
+- The Athletics have a 7.47 team ERA that ranks last across all MLB pitching staffs.

-- Athletics pitchers combine to surrender 33 total home runs at a rate of 1.9 per game (most in baseball).

-- Waldichuk (0-2) gets the starting nod for the Athletics in his fourth start of the season.
-He has a 10.20 ERA in 15 2/3 innings pitched, with 11 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.